JaanaTwt/assignment/README.md

 - Metrics implementation for Monitoring
 - Proper functional responses for different error situations and also success cases

 The focus was mainly getting the core functionality ready given the timelines and it is a simple application that can be deployed to Prod.
-But If we had mroe time I would have atleast picked up the implementation on metric.
+But If we had more time the above improvements will make the app more adaptable for Prodcution.